 ASTC offers a number of advantages over existing texture compression schemes:

-- Support for 1 to 4 color channels, together with modes for uncorrelated channels for use in mask textures and normal maps.
+- Support for 1 to 4 color channels, with modes for uncorrelated channels for use in mask textures and normal maps.

 - Support for both low dynamic range (LDR) and high dynamic range (HDR) images.